Field Guide / intermediate

 Design around mobile

 Sticky sidebars rarely belong on narrow screens.
 Use sticky for local, high-value controls such as an alphabet nav, a filter bar, or a table header only when it does not steal reading space.
-The viewport is smaller, browser chrome moves, and sticky elements can quickly become more intrusive than helpful.

 Sticky is best used as a progressive enhancement.
 The page should remain readable when the element simply scrolls away.